 If, in respect of an application for a works approval under section 54 of the Act, the Chief Executive Officer is satisfied that the environmental performance and management of the premises to which the application relates conform to best practice criteria, the Chief Executive Officer may waive any amount otherwise payable under regulation 5C(1) in respect of the works approval.

-[Regulation 5CA inserted in Gazette 15 Aug 2000 p.
+[Regulation 5CA inserted by Gazette 15 Aug 2000 p.
 4713.]

 5CAA.
 Manner of advertising prescribed (Act s.
 54(2a))